 Keywords - Similar to a traditional search, this will return all results containing the specific word you entered.

 For example, in a dataset about Hotels and Apartment Sharing, we typed in "apartment" and the results display two options: Topics and Keywords.

-If we select "apartment" as a Topic, I will get the results for all the grouped variations.
+If we select "apartments" as a Topic, I will get the results for all the grouped variations.
 Notice how all comments have “apartment” as a Topic:

-If I select "apartment" as a Keyword, I will get a wider range of results, including comments that mention the word "apartment".
+If I select "apartments" as a Keyword, I will get a wider range of results, including comments that mention the word "apartment".